fsr/ese-website-jekyll/sources/_en/links/01-studies.md

 #### Seminar groups

-The first semester and its new experiences can be overwhelming and it may be a little hard to get used to your new life as an university student.
-To help you find your way easily in your first year of uni there are seminar groups in the first semester.
+The first semester and its new experiences can be overwhelming and it may be a little hard to get used to your new life as a university student.
+To help you find your way easily in your first year of Uni there are seminar groups in the first semester.
 This way you are not on your own in the lecture accompanying exercises, but you'll see familiar faces and friends with whom you can team up to tackle homework and studies together.
-Every seminar group comes with a tutor who will give you all the informations you need, answer any questions and support you in many matters.
+Every seminar group comes with a tutor who will give you all the information you need, answer any questions and support you in many matters.
 For this there will be meetings roughly every four weeks apart, but you can obviously ask urgent questions outside of these meetings.

 #### Schedule